maccampb/SkyWeather2Daemons/README.md

 ## Where to go from here

-This will give you a service that you can use to manage the SkyWeather2 server, and you can repeat the steps for the dash server with the provided Files by repeating the same steps.
+This will give you a service that you can use to manage the SkyWeather2 server. you can repeat the steps for the dash server with the provided Files by repeating the same steps.

 You can look up more information about systemd at [www.systemd.io](https://www.systemd.io)